 Children love running, jumping, and climbing!
-These are not only fun, but vital to their physical development.
+These are not only fun but vital to their physical development.
 Physical activities that use large body movements are considered gross motor skills.
 Gross motor skills are necessary for children to develop physical coordination, cognitive development, and emotional regulation.
 These are essential skills that help children build long-term health.
 Many of today’s children spend most of their day indoors watching a screen or sitting at a desk.
 These activities can limit gross motor skill development.
 Parents and caregivers should make a focused effort to ensure that children are experiencing enough of these critical movements.

 The CDC recommends that children get a minimum of sixty minutes of physical activity per day (1).
-Currently, only 1 in 3 children get the recommended physical activity every day.
+Currently, only 1 in 3 children gets the recommended physical activity every day.
 Children need to participate in a gross motor activity to develop neural pathways in the brain.
 These neural pathways affect long-term bone density and coordination in the body (2).
 Gross motor activity also releases endorphins which have been shown to help the development of emotional regulation skills and improve mood.

 As caregivers, it is our responsibility to make sure that children are having their needs met.
 At least an hour a day of gross motor activity is needed to ensure optimal physical and cognitive development.
-This activity does not have to all happen in one chunk of time.
+This activity does not have to happen in one chunk of time.
 It can be divided up throughout the day – perhaps two thirty-minute activity breaks, or ten minutes at a time of concentrated movement.
 There are ways to fit this into the daily schedule for all ages.